If you have arrived at this page, you are considering a premium online grammar checker and looking for an honest Grammarly review.

 Grammarly is now an essential tool for me for all forms of writing.
 I use it every day and all day.
 Does it replace a human editor?
 No, of course not.

 But because I write a lot, I get full value from my subscription of $11.00 a month.
-It saves me a huge amount of time between writing a rough first draft and the final version.
+It saves me a tremendous amount of time between writing a rough first draft and the final version.

 Nothing will ever replace a human proofreader when it comes to the final proofreading of your texts.

-The free version of the Grammarly English language grammar checker offers a lot of assistance.
+The free version of the English language grammar checker offers a lot of assistance.
 There are browser extensions available, as well as mobile apps for the Grammarly keyboard.

-These include the editor, vocabulary enhancement, a personal dictionary, and choice of writing styles.
+These include the editor, vocabulary enhancement, a personal dictionary, and a choice of writing styles.
 It makes it an essential everyday writing tool for me.

 Another feature that I use from time to time is the plagiarism checker.
 Before I publish any guest content on my blog, this tool lets me quickly check that all the text is original.